AcademyIFCE/swift-book/Sources/TSPL/TSPL.docc/GuidedTour/GuidedTour.md

         }
     }
 }
-let as = Posicao.ace
+let aS = Posicao.aS
-let asRawValue = as.rawValue
+let asRawValue = aS.rawValue
 ```